Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Structured inverse-free NGD

-We consider several sparse structures and block extensions of the triangular matrix class as illustrated in Fig.~\ref{fig:structured-matrices}.
-For example, the subspace projection map for a diagonal structure simply extracts diagonal entries of its input.
-As a non-trivial example, the subspace projection map for a lower-triangular structure extracts lower-triangular entries of its input and multiplies the entries below the main diagonal by 2.
-Table~\ref{tab:subspace_proj} summarizes structures and their projection maps considered in this work.
-Our framework allows us to include flexible structures such as the hierarchical structure.
-Our method supports not only low-rank structures (see Fig.~\ref{fig:other-structured-matrices}) but also other sparse structures such as Toeplitz structures.
-In contrast, many existing second-order methods only support low-rank structures.
-For an efficient implementation, we only compute and store non-zero entries of $\smash{\hat{\Pi}_{K}}(\vm_K)$ and $\vK$ without explicitly forming dense matrices $\vm_K$ and $\vK$.
+We consider several sparsities and block extensions of triangular matrices illustrated in \Cref{fig:structured-matrices}.
+E.g., the subspace projection map for a diagonal structure simply extracts diagonal entries of its input.
+As a non-trivial example, the subspace projection map for a lower-triangular structure extracts lower-triangular entries of its input and multiplies the entries below the main diagonal by 2. \Cref{tab:subspace_proj} summarizes structures and their projection maps mathematically.

-By using such a subspace and its projection map, we obtain a structured INGD update scheme (see Fig.~\ref{fig:matDL_opt}).
-We can also obtain a structured version of IKFAC.
-Our approach allows us to use more expressive structures than the block-diagonal structure as illustrated in Fig.~\ref{fig:structured-matrices} and \ref{fig:other-structured-matrices}.
-These structures lower not only memory consumption (shown in Table~\ref{table:storage}) but also the iteration cost (shown in Table~\ref{table:cost}).
+Using such a subspace and its projection map, we obtain a structured INGD update (\Cref{fig:matDL_opt}), and similar for IKFAC.
+Our approach allows to use more expressive structures than the block-diagonal structure shown in \Cref{fig:structured-matrices}, e.g.\,low-rank, flexible hierarchical, and Toeplitz structures.
+While existing methods mainly support low-rank structures.
+For an efficient implementation, we only compute and store non-zero entries of $\smash{\hat{\Pi}_{K}}(\vm_K)$ and $\vK$ without explicitly forming dense matrices.
+These structures lower not only memory consumption (\Cref{table:storage}), but also the iteration cost (\Cref{table:cost}).